Elusive239/Tercontrol-C3/README.md

 1. Add the "tercontrol.c" file to your C3 project under "csources".
 2. Add the "tercontrol.c3" to your projects "src" folder.

-Now you can import the "tc3" module anywhere in your C3 project to use tercontrol!
+Now you can import the "tc" module anywhere in your C3 project to use tercontrol!

 ## ADDITIONS